caracal-pipeline/caracal-docs/sphinx/credits/credits/index.rst

 Support and Funding
 ===================

-The Caracal team acknowledges support from the following institutes:
+The CARACal team acknowledges support from the following institutes:

 * South African Radio Astronomy Observatory (SARAO)
 * Rhodes University